maddenp/iotaa/README.md

     show available tasks
   -v, --verbose
     enable verbose logging
+  --version
+    Show version info and exit
 ```

-Specifying positional arguments `m f hello 88` would call task function `f` in module `m` with arguments `hello: str` and `88: int`.
+Specifying positional arguments `m f hello 88` calls task function `f` in module `m` with arguments `hello: str` and `88: int`.
 Positional arguments `args` are parsed with the `json` library into Python values.
 To support intra-run idempotence (i.e. multiple tasks may depend on the same task, but the latter will only be evaluated/executed once), JSON values parsed to Python `dict` objects will be converted to a hashable (and therefore cacheable) `dict` subtype, and `list` objects will be converted to `tuple`s.
 Both should be treated as read-only in `iotaa` application code.

-It is assumed that `m` is importable by Python by any customary means.
-However, if `m` is a valid absolute or relative path (and so more likely specified as `m.py` or `/path/to/m.py`), its parent directory is automatically added by `iotaa` to `sys.path` so that it can be loaded.
+It is assumed that `m` is importable by Python by customary means.
+As a convenience, if `m` is a valid absolute or relative path (perhaps specified as `m.py` or `/path/to/m.py`), its parent directory is automatically added to `sys.path` so that it can be loaded.

-A task tree of arbitrary complexity defined in module `m` may be entered at any point by specifying the appropriate task function `f`.
-Only `f` and its children will be processed, resulting in partial execution of a potentially larger workflow graph.
+Given a task graph comprising any number of nodes defined in module `m`, an arbitrary subgraph may be executed by specifying the desired root function `f`: Only `f` and its children will be processed, resulting in partial execution of the potentially larger workflow graph.

-The `function` argument is optional (and ignored) if the `-t` / `--tasks` option, which lists the names of task functions in `module`, is specified.
+The `function` argument is optional (and ignored if supplied) if the `-t` / `--tasks` option, which lists the names of task functions in `module`, is specified.

 ### Programmatic Use